dentarg/auth0-blog/_posts/2017-05-05-the-google-doc-phishing-scam.markdown

 ---
 layout: post
-title: "Google Docs Phishing Scam"
+title: "All You Need To Know About The Google Docs Phishing Attack"
 description: "Learn how the Google Docs Phishing Scam was penetrated and how it could have been avoided."
 date: 2017-05-05 08:30
 category: Hot Topics, Security